CSCfi/csc-user-guide/docs/support/faq/database.md

 ## Do you need a MySQL/MariaDB database?

-You could also consider the [Kaivos Databse service](/data/kaivos/overview/index.md) hosted by CSC, which provides the server where you can apply for an account and an empty database will be available for you.
+You could also consider the [Kaivos Database service](../..//data/kaivos/overview.md) hosted by CSC, which provides the server where you can apply for an account and an empty database will be available for you.
 This way you don't need to manage the virtual machine.